 Pencil drawing of a basket of onions and garlic.

 What Makes A Good Composition In Art?
-(The 5 Basic Principles Of Composition Explained)
+(The 5 Basic Principles Explained)

-Composition refers to the arrangement of the basic artistic elements and how they relate to each other and to the work of art as a whole.
+Composition refers to the arrangement of basic artistic elements and their relationship to the work of art as a whole.

-A properly constructed composition attracts attention with its main element and then guides the eye as intended by the artist.
-Within a composition, the elements should complement each other, not distract from each other.
+A well-constructed composition captures attention with its main element and guides the viewer's eye as intended by the artist.
+Within it, elements should complement each other rather than distract.

-A good artistic composition aims to achieve harmony by selecting and placing design elements according to the principles of composition, along with selecting the right technique.
+A good artistic composition aims for harmony through the selection and placement of design elements, following the principles of composition, and selecting the right techniques.

-The eras of art history and the styles of fine art change, but the principles of artistic composition remain constant.
-That is why it is important to know them, whether you’re working with traditional techniques or digital tools.
+While the eras of art history and the styles of fine art change, the principles of artistic composition remain constant.
+Understanding these principles is crucial, whether you’re working with traditional techniques or digital tools.

 We use visual elements when creating a work of art.
 Through them, artistic communication is realized, that is, the transmission of the artist’s message.